docker/cli/docs/reference/run.md

 ## Overriding Dockerfile image defaults

-When a developer builds an image from a [*Dockerfile*](https://docs.docker.com/engine/reference/builder/) or when she commits it, the developer can set a number of default parameters that take effect when the image starts up as a container.
+When a developer builds an image from a [*Dockerfile*](https://docs.docker.com/engine/reference/builder/) or when committing it, the developer can set a number of default parameters that take effect when the image starts up as a container.

 Four of the Dockerfile commands cannot be overridden at runtime: `FROM`,